CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0801-Deploying Windows with AutoPilot.md

 14. In the Microsoft Entra admin center, select **Identity**, select **Devices** and then select **All devices**.

-    > Note that the new device displays with an icon that indicates an Autopilot device.
+    >**Note:** the new device displays with an icon that indicates an Autopilot device.
 Also note that the Join Type is **Microsoft Entra joined** with Aaron Nicholls as the owner.

 15. Select the Autopilot device and then select **Manage**.